viktorwinschel/mes/docs/src/index.md

-# MoMaT_Sim Documentation
+# MES Documentation

-Welcome to the documentation for MoMaT_Sim, a Julia package for simulating Memory Evolutive Systems.
+Welcome to the documentation for MES (Memory Evolutive Systems), a Julia package implementing the mathematical framework for modeling cognitive and complex systems using category theory.

 ## Overview

-MoMaT_Sim provides tools for:
+MES provides tools for implementing the Memory Evolutive Systems framework, as described in [Ehresmann and Vanbremeersch (2007)](papers.md#memory-evolutive-systems-hierarchy-emergence-cognition-2007) and [Ehresmann and Vanbremeersch (2023)](papers.md#memory-evolutive-systems-a-mathematical-model-for-cognitive-systems-2023).
+The package includes:

-- Creating and manipulating categories
+- Creating and manipulating hierarchical categories
 - Working with patterns and colimits
+- Implementing memory components with variable multiplicity
+- Modeling co-regulation and synchronization
-- Simulating memory evolutive systems
+- Simulating complex system evolution

 ## Getting Started